-Filing for divorce in Texas isn’t exactly complicated but there are certain steps our Tarrant County family law firm typically recommends to clients contemplating divorce.
-Consider the following five steps to help ensure you file properly and best prepare your family for divorce—legally, financially and mentally.
+Filing for divorce in Texas isn’t exactly complicated but there are certain steps our Fort Worth family law firm typically recommends to clients contemplating divorce.
+Consider the following five steps to help ensure you file for divorce properly and best prepare your family for divorce—legally, financially and mentally.

 Step 1: Make sure you meet state and county residency requirements.

 If you want to get divorced in Texas, you need to reside in the state for at least six months first.
 In addition, either you or your spouse will need to have established residency for a minimum of 90 days in the county where you plan to file.